UNITED ARAB EMIRATES

 In 2011, ENEC launched a comprehensive stakeholder research programme to monitor stakeholder and general public engagement on nuclear energy and awareness of the UAE Peaceful Nuclear Energy Programme.
 Initial findings indicated strong support for the programme.
 ENEC conducts third party opinion polls on nuclear energy acceptance across the UAE to understand the level of awareness and acceptability of the UAE population towards nuclear energy and the UAE Peaceful Nuclear Energy Programme.

-ENEC has been praised by the communication industry for its communication work and has received multiple awards from the Middle East Public Relations Association (MEPRA), including Gold award in the Energy category.
+ENEC has been praised by the communication industry for its communication work and has received multiple awards from the Middle East Public Relations Association (MEPRA), including the Gold award in the Energy category on multiple occasions.

 ENEC established the Middle East’s first Women in Nuclear (WiN) Chapter, part of the global network of WiN Chapters established by the World Nuclear Association.
 ENEC hosted the first WiN Global Annual Conference in the Middle East in November 2016.

 In addition to ENEC’s efforts, FANR also uses various methods of engagement with stakeholders and the public, including:

 Annual sessions for licensees (Meet Your Regulator) to help licensees understand FANR regulations and guides.
 These sessions clarify FANR’s comprehensive understanding of safety, security and safeguards, and how this would be applied in licensing and inspection activities.
 Those sessions attract annually over 800 representatives from the industrial and medical sectors in the UAE.

 Public information sessions across the UAE for multiple stakeholders such as students, licensees, public, and government officials, while catering specific information for each target audience depending on their level of knowledge and interest.